Check if you’re eligible

 - have the right to work in the UK and Civil Service (GOV.UK, opens in a new tab)

-- have a level 3 qualification in any subject (for example, A levels, a level 3 award, a level 3 national diploma or level 3 NVQ)
+- have a minimum of a level 3 qualification in any subject (for example, A levels, a level 3 award, a level 3 national diploma or level 3 NVQ)

 - have experience of working with challenging individuals whose lives are in crisis and display challenging behaviour (this can be paid or unpaid experience)